Princes Risborough: Notable people and artists

-Sports and recreation
+Sport and recreation

 Motorsport: The Kop Hill Climb is one of the oldest hill climb events in England, originally running from 1910 to 1925, when it was shut down due to safety concerns.
-Changes in the law allowed the event to be brought back in 2009 as a celebration of both classic and modern motorsport.
+Changes in the law allowed the event to be brought back in 2009, as a celebration of both classic and modern motorsport.
 The modern event attracts thousands of spectators annually, with over 26,000 visitors in 2015, and has earned over £600,000 for charity to date.
 Celebrity patrons have included Mary Berry, Nicholas Parsons, and Jay Kay.

 Cricket: Princes Risborough Cricket Club meets at the Windsor Playing Fields, Horsenden, Nearby the Monks Risborough Cricket Club has a pitch at Whiteleaf, next to the Golf Club.